-It is possible that, in addition to shaping norms of staying at the office, perks play another role in pushing employees to meet unhealthy expectations playing into a norm of reciprocity.
-The norm of reciprocity is a principle of human behaviour where when someone receives something, they want to repay the benefit (Zlatev & Rogers, 2020).
-The perks made available to employees act as a supposed unconditional gift that they have the offer of not using.
+It is possible that, in addition to shaping norms of staying at the office, perks play another role in pushing employees to meet unhealthy expectations.
+The norm of reciprocity is a principle of human behaviour where, when someone is given something, they want to repay the giver (Zlatev & Rogers, 2020).
+The perks made available to employees act as a supposed unconditional gift that they have the option of not using.
 Then, when leadership within an organization lays out its goals and makes requests of their employees, this evokes a novel case of reciprocity called returnable reciprocity.
-Returnable reciprocity is when the gift that an individual receives can be returned or not used, thus removing the initial benefit to the recipient (Zlatev & Rogers, 2020).
+Returnable reciprocity is when the gift an individual receives can be returned or not used, thus removing the initial benefit to the recipient (Zlatev & Rogers, 2020).
 While it may seem that the option to return a gift would negate the desire to return the favour, research has found that the use of returnable gifts actually results in greater compliance with reciprocity norms by increasing the motivation to return the favour.
-Gyms, games rooms and flexible working hours can all be made available to an employee who then has the option to use or avoid them.
+Gyms, games rooms and flexible working hours can all be made available to an employee who then knows they have the option available to use or ignore them.
 This, in theory, would result in greater social pressure being placed on employees to adjust their behaviour to meet the demands of their leadership at work, such as working 50 to 70+ hours a week during the crunch periods before product launches (International Game Developers Association, 2017).

 These perks are often seen by the employees and outside observers as signals of a cool and laid-back work culture.
-They are then used to form initial perceptions of the organization as one who is fun and cares about its employees are though they are family.
-Meanwhile, norms are developed within the organizations.
-These may encourage positive outcomes such as social interaction and good health habits but could also result in normative behaviour such as working long hours or feeling obligated to meet the demands of leadership regardless of whether those demands are reasonable.
+They are then used to form initial perceptions of the organization as one who is fun and cares about its employees as though they are family.
 This positive perception of the organization remains in the mind of outside observers.
-System justification theory would suggest that they will be more likely to justify instances of employee exploitation or mistreatment should they observe this within said organization.
+Meanwhile, the presence of these perks prompts the development of norms within the organizations.
+These may encourage positive outcomes such as social interaction and good health habits but could also result in normative behaviour such as working long hours or feeling obligated to meet the demands of leadership whether those demands are reasonable or not.
+System justification theory would suggest that observers will be more likely to justify instances of employee exploitation or mistreatment should they observe this within an organization for which they based their initial perception on the presence of extravagant perks (Jost, Banaji & Nosek, 2004).

 System Justification